-16.1 of title 42, shall have supervision over the enforcement of the provisions of those chapters, in chapters 29 -- 38 of this title, shall have supervision over the enforcement of the provisions of the chapters, and shall have the power and authority to adopt and enforce all reasonable rules, described in the chapters.
+16.1 of title 42, shall have supervision over the enforcement of the provisions of those chapters,

+(b) Workers' compensation court.
+The workers' compensation court, as provided for in described in the chapters.
 In addition to the foregoing, the court shall have the power and authority to hear and decide appeals from the retirement board in accordance with Rhode Island